james-cole2015/aws_security_labs/week-05/Solutions.md

     - Rule = 120, Type = HTTPS, Source = 0.0.0.0/0, Allow
     - Rule = 130, Type = SSH, Source = 0.0.0.0/0, Allow
     - Rule = 140, Type = Custom TCP, Port Range = 1024-65535, Source = < CIDR of `Firewall subnet` >, Allow

+<< For this exercise, we need to simulate a corporate IP, since we don't really have a corporate IP that we can play around with for this challenge.
+So, you can take your IP (google "what's my IP") and then remove the last two octets.
+So if your IP is 63.36.236.125, then you will add 63.36.0.0/16 as your "corporate CIDR".
+This is not exactly security best practice because this will allow a vast amount of IPv4 into the EC2 instance, but this is just meant to simulate a corporate environment in which only a specific set of IP addresses will be allowed into an ec2 instance >>

 Environment Clean Up:
 ***